 The past year has been a lot—at home and on the job.
 With the pandemic causing substantial changes to the way we live and work, that might be an understatement.
 But along with change comes the possibility for something new.
 Maybe you lost your job.
 Or maybe all this time at home has you contemplating a new career.
-If you’re looking for a work-related fresh start, here are some of our recommendations:
+If you’re looking for a job-related fresh start, here are some of our recommendations:

 Update your resume.
 Does your resume reflect your current position and responsibilities?
 Make sure it clearly highlights the experience your potential employers would find useful.